geekjimbo/oviscori-demo/README.md

-## Code to Reverse Engineeer `Ubicaciones` from Lat/Long in Costa Rica
+## Code to Reverse Engineer `Ubicaciones` from Lat/Long in Costa Rica
 By In.
 Jimmy Figueroa A - jimmyfigueroa@me.com

 Ideas is leverage Google's Search engine to get a lat/long like: